richardcrng/tempel-des-schreckens/RULES.md

 ### Basic team dynamics

 Adventurers are in a race against time to find all the Gold before the end of four rounds.
-They will try to cooperate with each other and share information to help them locate the Gold.
+They will try to cooperate with other Adventurers and share information to help them locate the Gold.

+However, remember - roles are secret, and there are some Guardians in the midst!

-Guardians will typically obstruct this by *pretending* to be Adventurers (remember: roles are secret), and spreading misinformation, with two methods of obstruction (non-mutually exclusive):
+Guardians will typically obstruct this by *pretending* to be Adventurers, so they can tactically spread misinformation, stop Gold from being opened, and potentially reveal the Fire.
-- *Luring:* leading Adventurers into dangerous Fire traps
-- *Stalling:* leading Adventurers down rabbit holes so that time runs out

-However, if Guardians aren't subtle, Adventurers may be able to *deduce* their identity, and thus discount their misinformation.
+However, if Guardians aren't subtle, Adventurers may be able to *deduce* their identity, discount their misinformation and thwart the Guardians' plans.

 ## Game mechanics